Timea's Kitchen

 How to Store the Cabbage Rolls

-Allow the cabbage rolls to cool completely before storing.
+Allow the best stuffed cabbage rolls to cool completely before storing.
 This helps prevent condensation and bacterial growth.
 Transfer the cabbage rolls to an airtight container or wrap them tightly with plastic wrap or aluminum foil.
 Store the container in the refrigerator for up to 3-4 days.

 Stuffed cabbage rolls also freeze beautifully!
 Let the rolls cool completely.
 Wrap each individual roll tightly with plastic wrap, then place them in a freezer-safe bag or container.
 Freeze for up to 3 months.